 For many motorists, their last driving class was back when they first got their license, and chances are that was many moons ago.
-The fact is, no matter how skilled or experienced you think you are behind the wheel, a refresher course couldn’t hurt.
-Of course, a possible reduction on your auto insurance is a nice incentive as well.
+The fact is, no matter how skilled or experienced you think you are behind the wheel, a refresher couldn’t hurt.

-Click here to learn more about AAA Defensive Driving courses and to find out if there is an opportunity to lower your auto insurance rate in your state.
+Learn more about AAA Defensive Driving Courses and to find out if there is an opportunity to lower your auto insurance rate in your state.

 About the AAA Defensive Driving Course

-The nationally-recognized AAA Defensive Driving course is designed to provide the latest safety information and tips regarding traffic laws and basic rules of the road.
-The six-hour course can be taken in a classroom or online and depending on the state, completion of a program may count towards an insurance discount or violation point reduction.
+The nationally-recognized AAA Defensive Driving Course is designed to provide the latest safety information and tips regarding traffic laws and basic rules of the road.
+The six-hour course can be taken in a classroom with a certified instructor or online.
+Depending on the state, completion of a program may count towards an insurance discount or violation point reduction.

-In New York, where I took the class, a AAA Defensive Driving course certificate of completion can be presented to your insurance company for 10 percent off collision, liability and no-fault premiums every year for three years for the principal vehicle operator.
+I took the class in New York, where a AAA Defensive Driving course certificate of completion can be presented to your insurance company for 10 percent off collision, liability and no-fault premiums every year for three years for the principal vehicle operator.
 Drivers can also receive a reduction of up to four points from their driving record acquired within 18 months before the class.

 For AAA Northeast members in other states, similar auto insurance benefits are also available in Rhode Island, Connecticut and New Jersey, but not in Massachusetts.
-Click here to learn more about what is offered in the state that you are licensed in.
+Learn more about what is offered in the state that you are licensed in.

 For two consecutive Thursday nights after work, I went to a local hotel to take the course.
-I enrolled online and chose to take it over two three-hour sessions instead of all at once.
+I enrolled online (you can also call 1-866-901-8457 to register) and chose to take it over two three-hour sessions instead of all at once.
 It was a full class and appeared to be a familiar practice for some, who return every three years to maintain their car insurance benefits.

 Topics covered included tips and reminders on vehicle maintenance, what to do in an emergency, traffic signs and road markings, and other basic principles such as avoiding road rage, drowsy driving and impaired driving.
 After each chapter, there was a short quiz, which the class took and discussed together.